Best car stereos for 2020

 Customization features: What's so cool about the Hermosa and other RetroSound receivers is their ability to blend into the dash of vintage rides.
 Its "Infinimount" shaft and bracket system enables the Hermosa to fit in a variety of vehicles with different shaft spacing.
 You can choose from black, chrome, or ivory options to match your vehicle or just make a statement.
 It even has three vintage screen protectors to give it that look of yesteryear.

-What you need to know: This receiver's slim, single-DIN chassis fits in lots of vehicles.
-JVC outfitted it with lots of features for the money, including Bluetooth, a USB port for music and smartphone integration, and the ability to control the receiver with JVC's free Remote app.
+What you need to know: The Kenwood KMM-BT328U receiver replaces the popular Kenwood KMM-BT325U stereo, and it adds the versatility of Alexa voice control.
+Its slim, single-DIN chassis fits in lots of vehicles.
+Kenwood outfitted it with lots of features for the money, including Bluetooth, a USB port for high-res music and iPhone integration, and the ability to control the receiver with JVC's free Remote app.

 Phone integration features: Bluetooth connectivity provides hands-free streaming and calling, and two phones can be paired at the same time.
-You can also plug your phone into the USB port to control and listen to music, and charge your device.
 If you're into Internet Radio, you can enjoy your favorite playlists and explore new music on Spotify™, iHeartRadio™, and Pandora™.
+Alexa is ready for your controls over Internet radio, audiobooks, weather, and more.

-Audio features: This stereo's USB port is compatible with all kinds of music files, even FLAC files.
-JVC's K2 Technology restores the depth that's often missing from compressed music files, and digital time alignment ensures that all that sound reaches your ears at the same time.
+Audio features: This stereo's USB port is compatible with all kinds of music files, even high-res FLAC files.
+Kenwood's Sound Reconstruction technology restores the depth that's often missing from compressed music files, and digital time alignment ensures that all that sound reaches your ears at the same time.
 A 13-band EQ lets you tweak the sound to your heart's content.
+There are even preamp outputs and crossover controls to add amplifiers to your system.

 Sony XAV-AX5000 digital multimedia receiver — Savvy smartphone receiver that offers Android Auto and Apple CarPlay

-What you need to know: This mech-less (no CD player), double-DIN receiver offers wired Apple CarPlay and Android Auto to create an interface that's just like your phone.
+What you need to know: The Sony XAV-AX5000 mech-less (no CD player), double-DIN receiver offers wired Apple CarPlay and Android Auto to create an interface that's just like your phone.
 All of your navigation, music, and phone apps are shown off and controlled on its big 6.95" touchscreen display.

 Phone integration features: In addition to the phone integration mentioned above, this Sony stereo includes Bluetooth for wireless convenience.
 You can also listen to and control your favorite Pandora and Spotify stations.